shawnw/tawk/README.md

 --------

-If invoked with the `-csv` option, the output field separator (`OFS`) is set to comma instead of a space, `print` joins its arguments with CSV escaping.
+If invoked with the `-csv` option, the output field separator (`OFS`) is set to comma instead of a space, and `print` joins its arguments with CSV escaping.

 When reading fields, the default field separator (`FS`) if not